How To Make Your Own Cannabis Topicals

 Just as every cannabis patient is different, so too will this recipe differ according to personal preferences.
 If the salve feels too thin or oily, use less oil or more beeswax.
 If the salve feels too thick, use more oil or less beeswax.
 Different oils (avocado, arnica, St. John’s wort, etc.) may produce different consistencies, so experimentation will ultimately produce the best results.

-For more advanced topical crafters, consider butters like shea butter or cocoa butter to diversify textures, enhance aromas, or just to beef up the topical’s healing properties.
+For more advanced topical crafters, consider butters like shea butter or cocoa butter to diversify textures, enhance aromas, or perhaps just to beef up the topical’s healing properties.

 Once you’ve got the topical made, be sure to check out RxLeaf’s guide on how to properly apply topicals.